akn-cybersec/bin-exp-journey/ROPFU/readme.md

 ## Challenge Description

 A 32-bit binary with no win function, no libc leak, but a buffer overflow.
 We need to build a full ROP chain to write `/bin/sh` into memory and call `execve` via `int 0x80`.
 It was fun to do.
+I won't lie by saying: It was easy to do, it wasn't.

 ## Vulnerability